 After Natah had left, she learned, Kenyan police stormed the apartment complex.
 Josephine had locked herself in a room.
 Over the phone, she described to Natah how the officers were coming for them—room by room, digging through their clothes, checking under the mattresses.
 They seemed unsure of what they wanted to find.

-The officers herded everyone into the centre of the complex.
+The officers herded everyone into the center of the complex.
 They ordered the group to sit.
 "They were like, 'You're holding a party without permission,'" recalled Raj, a gay teen from Uganda attending the celebration.
 He said Francis, as the host, pleaded with the officers, declaring that he did have permission.
 One officer yelled at him to keep quiet, and another slapped him, according to Raj.
 "They were like, 'This is no joke—this is Kenya.
 This is not Uganda.'"

 Police insisted that they should all be sent to Kakuma, as the law required.
 The cops arrested them, taking 35 to jail.
 There, the police divided them into two small, dirty cells.
 It was late at night, but nobody slept—there wasn't enough space for everyone to lie down on the cold floor.
 Some decided to take turns; others sat or squatted.